Submission Shark BJJ Interview

 What’s it about jiu-jitsu that makes it so addicting?

 Aside from the physical health benefits I get, it helps me mentally.
-If I don't go for a couple days I feel like I get anxiety more and just feel like I can't handle stressful situations as well.
+If I don't go for a couple of days I feel like I get anxiety more and just feel like I can't handle stressful situations as well.
 I guess being able to choke people gives me peace lol

 What has jiu-jitsu done for your physical health?